 Gift of Music

-Mona Terry, a musician and music teacher who works with Genesis hospice patients, played the piano once again for the Kassingers on a recent afternoon to recognize their gift.
+Mona Terry, a musician and music teacher who works with Genesis hospice patients, played the piano once again for the Kassingers on an afternoon to recognize their gift.
 “It’s a beautiful instrument that many people are going to enjoy,’’ Terry said.
 “Does it have a name?
 I name my instruments.”

 So did Becky Kasinger.